 Types of different Biofertilizers

 It is the most known biofertilizer among all biofertilizers.
 It harbors the roots of legume species and forms pink color nodules.
 These nodules are termed root nodules.
 Ammonia production in legumes occurs through these nodules.
 It can fix up to 100-300 Kg/N in one crop season.

 Azotobacter application was found to increase the yield of up to 30 percent in crops like maize and rice.
 Azotobactor also produces anti-fungal and anti-bacterial compounds in addition to regular nitrogen fixation.

-Microbes like blue, green algae have the ability to take up atmospheric nitrogen and fix them in the soil.
+Microbes like blue and green algae have the ability to take up atmospheric nitrogen and fix them in the soil.
 Nowadays, it is widely used in many field crops.
 It is said to enhance the yield of up to 20 percent in cereals and 30 percent in millets using azospirillum.

 Nowadays, the use of blue, green algae is gaining popularity.
-Proper application of these microorganisms as bio-fertilizers in rice fields can increase the yields to a great extent.
+Proper application of these microorganisms as bio-fertilizers in rice fields can increase yields to a great extent.
 Using these blue, green algae would also result in lowering the alkalinity of the soil.

 We can observe this Azolla (a fern) in freshwater bodies.
 Generally, it floats on water and is small in size.

-It is an association between fungi and the roots of the vascular plants, which are symbiotic in nature.
+It is an association between fungi and the roots of vascular plants, which are symbiotic in nature.
 It elevated the uptake of phosphorous in many fruit crops.

 Concentrated organic manures

-Blood meal, oil-cake, and fish manure, etc., are grouped under this concentrated organic manure.
-These manured have higher concentrations of nitrogen compared to the others.
+Blood meal, oil cake, fish manure, etc., are grouped under this concentrated organic manure.
+These manures have higher concentrations of nitrogen compared to the others.
 Concentrated manures are also known as organic nitrogen fertilizers.
 The nitrogen present in the manure is converted into ammoniacal and nitrate form by the action of bacteria.
 These types of manures supply nitrogen for longer time periods but are a little slower in action.

 These are prepared from oilseeds.
 After the extraction of oil from them, the pulp is dried and used as a source of manure.